 Among the 120 volcanoes and craters of the Cumbre Vieja Mountain Range both Pico Nambroque and its western crater, Cráter del Hoyo Negro are unique.
 Pico Nambroque is with its 1922m elevation the second highest summit of the Cumbre Vieja Range, only beaten by the two summits (both!) of the slightly higher Volcán de la Deseada.
 Moreover Pico Nambroque is the only Cumbre Vieja mountain which displays any rocky features.
-While all the others are cinder cones or consist of sintered scree, Nambroque is a solid basalt structure (surrounded by scree).
-Also, as the picture to the right shows, there are deep funnels which lead right into the heart of the mountain.
+While all the others are cinder cones or consist of sintered scree, Nambroque is a solid basalt structure (surrounded by cinder).
+Also, there are deep funnels which lead right into the heart of the mountain.
 Dropping a stone didn't yield measurable results but it kept falling and rolling for about 20s.
 It is therefore reasonable to assume that Nambroque is located on top of the very heart of the Cumbre Vieja Volcano.

 Those of you who have followed my La Palma postings will know about the megatsunami theory, according to which the western half of Cumbre Vieja will slide into the sea with devastating effects on all coastlines of the northern Atlantic.
 Part of the reasoning for this theory stems from exactly these funnels.
 There are quite a number of them all around the central part of the Cumbre Vieja Range and measurements have shown that they are filled with water at their core.
 Now imagine what happens when in the course of an eruption the hot magma hits the water: explosions which rock the whole range will occur and make that landslide scenario all the more probable (more on the theory in the next section, also see the link to the scientific paper which explains the theory with figures).

 Similar to neighbouring Montaña del Fraile, Pico Nambroque is better known for its crater, Cráter del Hoyo Negro, a giant black hole (-> the name) on the western side of the summit.
 Hoyo Negro was one of the three volcanoes which broke out simultaneously in 1949 in three devastating eruptions.
 The other two were Cráter del Duraznero and Volcán de San Juan.
 Together the three eruptions resulted in a massive crack in the Cumbre Vieja Range, with the western part dropping up to 4m downwards.
-This crack can still be seen when trekking the Ruta de los Volcanes trekking trail - for us it was hidden within the fog.
-For the same reason close-up pictures of Hoyo Negro are missing - the giant black hole just went into hiding when we arrived.
+This crack can still be seen when trekking the Ruta de los Volcanes trekking trail.

 Both Pico Nambroque and Cráter del Hoyo Negro are very popular among the hikers on La Palma.
 They are located at the centre of the Cumbre Vieja Range and can be reached by four routes.
 The most popular ones are the two legs of the Ruta de los Volcanes trekking trail, a must see for any La Palma visitor (it'll come up as a route to Volcán de la Deseada in a couple of days).
 While the trail touches the eastern rim of Hoyo Negro, Pico Nambroque is located a little to the east, hidden behind a pine forest.
 That makes it a rather solitary and enjoyable place (for La Palma).